zendframework/zf3-web/data/case-studies/vufind.md

 VuFind was originally written as a stand-alone model-view-controller application using a homegrown framework, but it was completely rewritten during 2011 and 2012 to use Zend Framework (then version 2), in order to improve extensibility and better follow community standards.

+The VuFind project has a fairly informal structure, with an overall project lead developer, a user interface lead designer, a small team of 3-5 core contributors, and a long tail of dozens of occasional contributors.
+Over its lifetime, hundreds of people have touched the code in one way or another, the lead developer has changed once, and the core team has shifted significantly over time.

 ## Requirements

 VuFind had several key requirements that had to be taken into account when selecting a framework: